aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 * `formula_language` is the encoding of the problem (currently we use DIMACS for SAT-Comp and SMTLIB2 for SMT-Comp).
 This field is optional and can be ignored by the solver.
 * `solver_argument_list` allows passthrough of arguments to the solver.
 This allows you to try different strategies without rebuilding your docker container by varying the arguments.
 * `timeout_seconds` is the timeout for the solver.
 It will be enforced by the infrastructure; a solver that doesn't complete within the timeout will be terminated.
 * `worker_node_ips` is unchanged; for cloud solvers, it is the list of worker nodes.
-For parallel solvers this field will always be the empty list.
+For parallel solvers this field will be the empty list.

 For the interactive example in the first section, this file is generated by the [`run_parallel.sh`](runner/run_parallel.sh) script.